Adenotonsillar hypertrophy and obstructive sleep apnea

 Suggested Pre-Referral Evaluation and Management Guidelines

-Assess daytime and nocturnal breathing for stertor, snoring, cessation of all breathing efforts, gasping, struggling, chest retractions, mouth breathing, feeding difficulties, daytime sleepiness.
+Assess daytime and nocturnal breathing for stertor, snoring, witnessd apneas, gasping, chest retractions, mouth breathing, or associated symptoms such as feeding difficulties, daytime sleepiness, behavioral issues or academic concerns.

-Consider prolonged course of oral antibiotics for tonsillar hypertrophy following infection.
+Consider prolonged course of oral antibiotics for tonsillar hypertrophy following infection associated with onset of symptoms.

-Signs of severe obstruction such as failure to thrive, complete obstruction of the oropharyngeal airway, or severe OSA on PSG (AHI over 5 or desaturations below 85%) may require more urgent evaluation.
+Signs of severe obstruction such as failure to thrive, pulmonary hypertension, LVH, or severe OSA on PSG (AHI over 5 or desaturations below 85%) may require more urgent evaluation.

 Suggested Additional Test/Management Prior to Specialty Visit

-Obtain polysomnogram for obese children, those with craniofacial syndromes such as Down syndrome, those with bleeding, pulmonary, or cardiac disorders or for those who have already had adenotonsillectomy.
+Obtain polysomnogram for children under 3 years of age obese children, those with craniofacial syndromes such as Down syndrome, those with bleeding, pulmonary, or cardiac disorders or for those who have already had adenotonsillectomy.

-Consider polysomnogram when history is not consistent with physical examination.
+Consider polysomnogram for other children when history is not consistent with physical examination.
 Results should be provided to the otolaryngology clinic.

 Patient Education/Information (includes preps)